craignicholson/gitcommands/README.md

 > git tag -a v1.4 -m "my version 1.4"

+Push the tag to the repository

+> git push origin master --tags

+## Remove a Tag

+> git tag --delete tagname
+> git push origin master --tags

+or

+> git push --delete origin tagname

 ## Tagging After you have pushed

+If you forgot to tag a changeset and people are all :-$ you can find that changeset and push a tag to the changeset.

 > git tag -a v1.2 9fceb02